ddh0/easy-llama/DOCS.md

 # Documentation for easy-llama

+> [!TIP]
+>
-**HINT:** Click the icon in the top right of this box to expand the outline, which lets you jump to a particular item.
+> Click the icon in the top right of this box to expand the outline, which lets you jump to a particular item.

 # `class ez.Model`